Jabir Herbert Muhammad

 Jabir Herbert Muhammad (April 16, 1929 – August 25, 2008) was an American businessman and co-founder of Top Rank, Inc. He was the longtime manager of legendary boxer Muhammad Ali.

 Early life

 Muhammad was born in Detroit, Michigan, as the third son of the Nation of Islam leader, Elijah Muhammad.
 He served as a chief adviser to his father until his departure in 1975.
 He visited Libyan leader Muammar Gaddafi in Tripoli in December 1971 on behalf of his father to raise fund for the Nation of Islam.

 Muhammad also worked as the chief business manager for the Nation of Islam, and he along with Malcolm X founded their weekly newspaper.
-Jabir Muhammad was a staunch supporter of his brother, Imam Warith Deen Muhammad, whom he followed into mainstream Islam.
+Jabir Muhammad was a staunch supporter of his brother, Imam Warith Deen Mohammed, whom he followed into mainstream Islam.
 He, along with Muhammad Ali and others, built Masjid Al-Fatir, a stand-alone, purpose-built Masjid on the south side of Chicago, Illinois.
 This was one of the first mosques built from the ground by Muslim Americans, especially African American Muslims.